-This section of the Graduate Student Handbook contains the policies of the School of Physics and Astronomy concerning physics graduate students.
+This section described the policies of the School of Physics and Astronomy concerning Physics graduate students.

-The direction of the graduate program in physics has been delegated by the Physics Graduate Faculty to the Graduate Education Committee.
-The Director of Graduate Studies acts as an administrative officer of the Graduate Education Committee.
-Requests for exceptions to the stated policies or suggestions for policy changes should be directed to the Graduate Education Committee either through its Chair or the Director of Graduate Studies.
-The Committee will consider such requests and suggestions and either take action itself to accept or reject them or, as necessary, forward them with its recommendation to the Physics Graduate Faculty for action.
+The oversight of the graduate program in Physics has been delegated by the Physics Graduate Faculty to the Graduate Education Committee.
+The Director of Graduate Studies acts as an ex-officio member of the Graduate Education Committee.
+Requests for exceptions to the stated policies, or suggestions for policy changes should be directed to the Graduate Education Committee either through its Chair, or through the Director of Graduate Studies.
+The Committee will consider such requests and suggestions and either take action itself or, as necessary, forward them with a recommendation to the Physics Graduate Faculty for action.

-3. Except in unusual cases, aid to entering graduate students who do not receive fellowships will consist of a 1/2 time TA appointment.
-The TA appointment will be renewed for a second year subject to satisfactory academic progress by the student and satisfactory performance of the required duties.
-In particular, satisfactory academic progress does not require passing the written examination during the first year.
-It is expected that most, but not all, entering graduate students will be awarded financial aid prior to arrival at Minnesota.
-Graduate students who enter without financial aid but who pass the written examination will be treated in succeeding years as if they had entered with a 1/2 time TA appointment.
+3. Except in unusual cases, financial support for entering graduate students who do not receive fellowships will be in the form of a 1/2 time TA appointment.
+The TA appointment will be renewed for a second year subject to satisfactory academic progress by the student, and satisfactory performance of the required TA duties.
+Satisfactory academic progress does not require passing the graduate written examination during the first year.
+Graduate students who enter the program without financial aid, but who pass the graduate written examination will be treated in succeeding years as if they had entered with a 1/2 time TA appointment.

 4. Students who are offered TA appointments will be required to accept or reject them in writing.
 Once accepted, the TA appointment is considered a commitment by the student for the term of the appointment.
 Students may be released from their TA responsibilities in the event of an equivalent RA appointment or for other reasons if approved in advance by the DGS.
 Such consent will only be given when it is possible to find a replacement.